NextronSystems/thor-manual/usage/other-topics.rst

 Currently, the following scan modules feature the delta comparison
 check:

-* | Autoruns
+* Autoruns

-  | THOR compares the output of the Autoruns module with the output of the last scan run.
-The Autoruns does not only check "Autorun" locations but also elements like browser plugins, drivers, LSA providers, WMI objects and scheduled tasks.
+  * THOR compares the output of the Autoruns module with the output of the last scan run.
+The Autoruns module does not only check "Autorun" locations but also elements like browser plugins, drivers, LSA providers, WMI objects and scheduled tasks.

-* | Services
+* Services

-  | The comparison detects new service entries and reports them.
+  * The comparison detects new service entries and reports them.

-* | Hosts
+* Hosts

-  | New or changed entries in the "hosts" file could indicate system manipulations by attackers to block certain security functions or intercept connections.
+  * New or changed entries in the "hosts" file could indicate system manipulations by attackers to block certain security functions or intercept connections.

 Archive Scan
 ------------